UPDATED FEB 23, 2021 • 3 MIN READ

-The mileage rates for 2020 were announced by the IRS on Dec 31st and the rate for business is 57.5 cents per mile, which is down half a cent from 2019.
-The rates for medical and moving dropped to 17 cents per mile, while the rate for miles driven in service of charitable organizations remains the same at 14 cents per mile.
+The 2021 mileage rates were announced by the IRS on Dec 22nd, 2020 - setting the rate for business at 56 cents per mile, which is down 1.5 cents from 2020.
+The rates for medical and moving dropped to 16 cents per mile, while the rate for miles driven in service of charitable organizations remains the same at 14 cents per mile.
 Scroll down to see all current and previous mileage rates.

 Each year, the IRS issues optional standard mileage rates for the coming year.
 For the past few years, the announcement was made mid-December, and there is no reason to think this year is any different.

 The rates cover the cost of using your personal vehicle for certain things, most commonly for business, but also if you drive for medical, moving, or charitable purposes.
 Each of these has a different rate and rules.

 Be aware that the standard mileage rate is optional—both your state and employer may use different rates.